AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 If you choose to reduce the scope of above ports, you can limit them to only AWS owned public IP address blocks.
 All AWS public IP addresses can be found in `this link. <https://ip-ranges.amazonaws.com/ip-ranges.json>`__

-Since ACX operates in a client-server mode where the ACX local gateway is the client, there is no restriction or requirement to open any known TCP/UDP port for inbound traffic.
+Since CloudN operates in a client-server mode where the CloudN local gateway is the client, there is no restriction or requirement to open any known TCP/UDP port for inbound traffic.

 Time Service
 ------------

-ACX uses extensively Amazon Web Service (AWS) APIs and Azure REST APIs.
+CloudN uses extensively Amazon Web Service (AWS) APIs and Azure REST APIs.
 These APIs checks timestamp for each API call.
-ACX is pre-configured to synchronize its time with Host (please double check on the VM advanced option to make sure this is the case.)
-To ensure correct operation of ACX, it is important that the Host where ACX is installed has correct time.
+CloudN is pre-configured to synchronize its time with Host (please double check on the VM advanced option to make sure this is the case.)
+To ensure correct operation of CloudN, it is important that the Host where CloudN is installed has correct time.

 Most likely enterprise data center syncs VM time to host.
-However if your environment requires you to sync time to an NTP server, ACX allows you to accomplish that.
+However if your environment requires you to sync time to an NTP server, CloudN allows you to accomplish that.
 You can configure this at Settings -> Time Service.

 Performance Consideration
 -------------------------

-ACX is a virtual appliance that runs on a hypervisor.
+CloudN is a virtual appliance that runs on a hypervisor.
 The supported hypervisors are VMware hypervisor products, Microsoft Enterprise 8.1 Hyper-V and Oracle VirtualBox.

-By default ACX is packaged with 2 vCPU, 4GB of memory and 20GB of hard disk (SCSI storage or hard drive) as part of its image make up.
+By default CloudN is packaged with 2 vCPU, 4GB of memory and 20GB of hard disk (SCSI storage or hard drive) as part of its image make up.
 You can always reconfigure the VM to take more CPU and memory.